upekZ/matching-engine/README.md

 - Engine is only developed for LimitOrders.
 No Order types considered so far. to expand to other types of orders
 - Current implementation expects to cancel->New when order needs to be modified.
 This needs to be expanded to Cancel and New if priority is impacted only and modify if no impact for priority --> Add Modify Order
 - At the moment cancel order is defined to require an Order Type.
 This needs to be modified with ability to cancel by client ID
+- Engine uses redis both as an in-memory store and a message broker.
+Implementation uses a single redis instance. functionality can be seperated to facilitate a seperate store and broker
 - Add Integration and Unit Tests
 - Add a persistent storage for routine backups
 - To Implement web-sockets with grpc